phpbrew/phpbrew/README.md

 >
 > 2. phpbrew currently only supports for apxs2 (apache2)

+If you enabled the `apxs2` variant, your apache conf file might look like this if you have multiple php(s) installed on your system:

+    # LoadModule php5_module        modules/libphp5.3.10.so
+    # LoadModule php5_module        modules/libphp5.4.0.so
+    # LoadModule php5_module        modules/libphp5.4.0RC8.so
+    # LoadModule php5_module        modules/libphp5.4.0RC7.so
+    # LoadModule php5_module        modules/libphp5.4.1RC2.so
+    # LoadModule php5_module        modules/libphp5.4.1.so
+    # LoadModule php5_module        modules/libphp5.4.2.so
+    LoadModule php5_module          modules/libphp5.4.4.so

+You can simply uncomment/comment it to enable the php5 apache module you needed, after modifying it, remember to restart your apache http server. :)

 ## Extra options

 To pass extra configure arguments, you can do this: